Eshap09/java-employee-reliaquest-assignment/README.md

+SOLUTION:

+Please find the insomnia api collection at the root level

 # ReliaQuest Coding Challenge

 #### In this assessment you will be tasked with filling out the functionality of different methods that will be listed further down.